zhenrong-wang/hpc-now/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;+- **conf/**&emsp;&emsp;*Cluster configuration*\
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;+- **vault/**&emsp;&emsp;*Cluster's sensitive files*\
 &emsp;&emsp;+- **mon_data/**&emsp;&emsp;*Monitoring data of all clusters*\

+**NOTE:**
-*All the directories and files except the .now_crypto_seed.lock are set to be readable, writable, and executable only by the system user hpc-now.*
+*1. All the directories and files except the .now_crypto_seed.lock are set to be readable, writable, and executable only by the system user hpc-now.*
+*2. The .now_crypto_seed.lock file is set to be readable only by root/Admin and hpc-now.
+And it is NOT writable even for root/Admin*